linhanphan/Miautawn-Auto-Validate-By-History/README.md

 The authors provide an official repository for their version of the implementation, however, at the time of writing it is empty, which urged us to create our own.
 * https://github.com/River12/Auto-Validate-by-History

+# Features
+The package tries to implement all the features described in the paper, however, some are still missing at this point & will be implemented with future releases!
+## Unsupported features
+- [ ] Stationarity testing (currently only stationary data is supported).
+- [ ] Categorical data issues & metrics (currently only numerical data is fully supported).

 # Setup
 ## Installation
 The package is published on pypi index, so you can simply download it from there: